sdpython/sdpython.github.io/doc/onnx-diagnostic/v0.5.0/_sources/auto_technical/plot_parallelized_reduction.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 190-199
+GENERATED FROM PYTHON SOURCE LINES 193-202

 In a deep neural network
 ++++++++++++++++++++++++

 Some of the vector have 500 values, 16x32x1024x1024.
 A layer normalization does 16x32x1024 ~ 2M reductions, over 20 layers.
-When a deep neural network is computed with a difference code, doing a different parallelization (GPU/CPU for example), the order of the reduction may change and therefore, some errors will appear and propagate.
+When a deep neural network is computed with a different code doing a different parallelization (GPU/CPU for example), the order of the reduction may change and therefore, some errors will appear and propagate.